LingDong-/VisionOSC/README.md

 Do not attempt to re-build (with projectGenerator) unless absolutely necessary, in which case follow the following steps:

-- File > Project Settings, Build System -> New Build System
 - Left sidebar, click project name, General > Frameworks, Libraries,...
 Add Vision, AVKit, Foundation, AVFoundation, CoreML
+- - For each file in src folder, on right sidebar, change file "Type" to Objective C++ (not extension, just in the dropdown menu)

+The following steps were not needed with MBP M1 + macOS 12.6.3 + XCode 13.4.1 + of_v20230326_osx_release)

+- File > Project Settings, Build System -> New Build System
 - Build Phases, Link Binary with Libraries, Change "mac catalyst" to "always"
 - Change deployment target to 11.3
-- For each file in src folder, on right sidebar, change file "Type" to Objective C++ (not extension, just in the dropdown menu)

 If you encounter `Undefined symbol: __objc_msgSend$identifier`, you might need to set `Excluded Architectures arm64`.
 See [this issue](https://github.com/LingDong-/VisionOSC/issues/2) for details.